tifrel/fs-vtils/README.md

 ## Basics

-This package tries to simplify file IO with golang and is heavily inspired by Bash/Linux commandslike `cp`, `mv`, `mkdir` etc.
+This package tries to simplify file IO with golang and is heavily inspired by Bash/Linux commands like `cp`, `mv`, `mkdir` etc.
 It provides a `Path` type to give additional type safety over strings.
 The defined methods follow the pattern:

     sourcePath.Cmd(targetPath, flags...)